Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 Last month's best model gets leapfrogged by this month's release.
 You barely learn one tool before another claims to be better.

-Try new models when they claim to beat your use case.
-If a new model says it's better at coding, and you code a lot, test it.
-But test it on a real task—not a benchmark.
+Test claims against your actual work.
+If a new model says it's better at coding and you code a lot, try it.
+But test it on a real task, not a benchmark.
+Benchmarks don't tell you how a tool performs on your problems.

-Ignore the hype, watch for patterns.
-One person's hot take doesn't mean much.
-When multiple people in your field say a tool is better for your specific work, pay attention.
+Watch for consensus, not hype.
+One person's hot take doesn't tell you much.
+But when multiple people in your field independently say a tool improved their work, that's worth investigating.

-The goal isn't to master every AI.
-It's to know when your current tool isn't cutting it—and have a backup ready.
+You don't need to master every AI.
+You need to notice when your current tool stops cutting it and have a backup in mind.

 Getting started if you're new